ChettaDarkkill/avgle-react-redux/README.md

 ### `npm start`

-you can run this project by URL : http://localhost:3000/ on you browser
+you can run this project by URL : http://localhost:3000/ on your browser